Immunopathology

 Transplantation, critical care and tissue damage and repair

-Viral infectious diseases
+Viral and bacterial infectious diseases

 Development and origin of diseases, based on a “One Health” research approach

-Our studies aim to understand the impact of environmental factors on fertility, develop best fertility treatment strategies and study the influence of in vitro fertilization techniques on the early phases of embryonic development.
+Our studies aim to understand the impact of environmental factors on fertility and offspring health, develop best fertility treatment strategies and study the influence of in vitro fertilization techniques on the early phases of embryonic development.
 These research studies are conducted in close collaboration with the Research Centre in Reproduction and Fertility of the Université de Montréal’s Faculty of Veterinary Medicine, and with several in vitro fertilization clinics.
 Access to child follow-up cohorts also allows us to better understand the development and origin of diseases.